 Frequently Asked Questions

 Are mustard seeds safe for pregnant women?

 Black mustard contains chemicals that might start your menstrual period and cause a miscarriage.
 It’s been suggested to avoid using black mustard if you are breastfeeding.

-The precise answer depends to a large extent on storage conditions – to maximize the shelf life of mustard seed store in a cool, dark cupboard, away from direct heat or sunlight.
+The precise answer depends mainly on storage conditions – to maximize the shelf life of mustard seeds, store them in a cool, dark cupboard, away from direct heat or sunlight.

-Crush a seed between your fingers then taste and smell it.
-If it has a weak aroma and the flavor is lacking, the mustard seed is old and should be thrown away.
+Crush a seed between your fingers, then taste and smell it.
+If it has a weak aroma and lacks flavor, the mustard seed is old and should be thrown away.

-Black mustard seeds by far are the stronger and more potent seed.
+Black mustard seeds, by far, are the stronger and more potent seeds.
 Yellow mustard has a more mellow taste.

 Discover different ways how you can include mustard seed in your daily diet.
 Get a FREE copy of my Superfood Cookbook.

 - Mustard seeds Facts, Health Benefits & Nutritional Value (healthbenefitstimes.com)

 - 11 Benefits That Prove Why Mustard Is Good For Health | Organic Facts